 Historiana - Your Portal to the Past

-From 21-23 February Bob Stradling, Chris Rowe, Helen Snelson and Steven Stegers met in Edinburgh to work on the development of the Historiana First World War module.
-The team worked on different content areas that highlight specific aspects of the WW1, such as “The Descent into War”, “Experiences in the War” and “The Search for a Lasting Peace”.
-The module will consist of several resources that can be used to teach about WW1 in a comparative and transnational way: a wide range of source material, learning activities; and tools that can be used to online learning activities.
+From 20-22 May Historiana editors Bob Stradling, Chris Rowe and Historiana trainee Jorien van Driel met in Edinburgh to work on the further development of the Historiana First World War module.
+The team worked on different content areas that highlight specific aspects of the WW1 and agreed on a strategy on delivering the content of the Historiana First World War Module up to July.
+The module will consist of several resources that can be used to teach about WW1 in a comparative and transnational way: the Multi-Stranded Timeline, TimeMap and the Multiperspectivity Video.
 More information can be found in the brochure.